slynch66/Engineering_4_Notebook/README.md

     well-commented commands
 ```
 Since this loop will run forever when started, remember to press CTRL + C in order to make it stop running.

+## RPi_Safe_Shutdown_Button

+### Description

+For this assignment, we had to follow the instructions on this [page](https://learn.sparkfun.com/tutorials/raspberry-pi-safe-reboot-and-shutdown-button/all) to code and wire a pushbutton on our breadboard that when pressed turns off the raspberry pi.
+Instead of having to right "sudo shutdown -h now" every time, we now just have to press the button.

+### Evidence